 That’s what these trees have become for me since my daughter died at the end of January.
 When I first had the idea, and went over to the gardens to take the January pictures, she was already dead, we just hadn’t found her yet.
 Since then, the trees have taken on a tangled significance – part despair, part reassurance, always powerful.
 I made her wedding bouquet from the second tree, a mock orange.
 I hope to capture this one at its best at the end of June.
 (Not guaranteed, though – the fabulous sweet flowers only last a very short time…)

 The trees have propped up my blog too.
 I didn’t want it to stop altogether but there really weren’t any words.
 So the trees have been a kind of bookmark, holding me in place – significant, but neutral at the same time.

 I have been spinning.
 And dyeing just a little.
 I might even be making progress with WordPress – but that is also not guaranteed – I really hate these block layouts and the Smug Message constantly tells me I have NO RIGHT (!) to edit anything….

-Proof I’m not actually winning – this should really have been a single post, connected to the April trees one above.
+Proof I’m not actually winning – this should really have been a single post, connected to the April trees one below.
 Maybe next time…!